 Detention Ministry: The mission of the detention ministry of the Diocese of Sacramento is to provide a Catholic presence and ministry to men, women and children incarcerated in county jails, state prisons, and youth detention facilities located within our Diocese.
 How to get involved in Detention Ministry

-Get on the Bus: Provides free transportation to children of incarcerated mothers and their caregivers to California women’s prisons for a visit on the Friday before Mother’s Day.
+Get on the Bus: Provides free transportation to children of incarcerated mothers and fathers and their caregivers to 14 California State Prisons for a visit around Mother’s Day and Father's Day.
 For more information about the Get on the Bus program, click here.

 Exodus Re- Entry Mentoring Programs: is a spiritually-based mentoring program accompanying men and women for up to two months prior to release and six months after release from incarceration in Sacramento County correctional facilities.